What is TiWorker.exe

 - Manually check for updates once again and install updates if any available.

 Advice 5.
-Search for malware and viruses
+Search for malware and viruses on your PC

 If the problem persists there is a possibility of the virus infection.
 Scan your computer using the best utilities and remove all found malware: